simianAstronaut/pi-hole-visualizer/README.md

 - The last animation(pie chart) displays the proportion of IPV4(orange pixels) to IPV6(green pixels) queries.

-- Options include randomization of pixel generation, specifying the orientation of the display, and low-light mode.
+- Options include manual chart selection, randomization of pixel generation, specifying the orientation of the display, and low-light mode.

 - Joystick controls allow for adjustment of program options interactively.

-- Pi-hole Visualizer is either manually run from the command line or enabled as a systemd service to run automatically at boot.
+- Pi-hole Visualizer is either run from the command line or enabled as a systemd service to run automatically at boot.
 ---

 ### Requirements